lokeshnaik-01/spring/README.md

   - Inject dependencies by setting Field values on your class directly (even private fields)
   - Accomplished by `Java Reflection`

-# Qualifiers
+# `@Qualifier`
   - `@Qualifier` specify the bean id with name as class but first character lower-case
-  - in arguments we pass the bean id as `Qualifier`
+  - in arguments, we pass the bean id as `Qualifier`

+# `@Primary`
+- If there are multiple beans we set one of the bean as primary in the constructor
+- It is added right after `@Component` this way we don't need to use `@Quaifier`.
+- We can't use more than one primary bean.
+So only one bean is used as primary
+- `@Qualifier` has highest priority.
+Even though we mention `@Primary`.